-4.6 This review of the Local Plan will enable policies and proposals to take account of the revised National Policy which was published in December 2023.
+4.6 This review of the Local Plan will enable policies and proposals to take account of the National Planning Policy Framework which was published in December 2024.
 The changes have been subject to consultation with legislation now in place in the form of the Levelling UP and Regeneration Act 2023.
-As part of the transition period the government has stated that Local Planning Authorities must submit Local Plans for examination by 30 June 2025 (and adopt by 31 December 2026) to be adopted under the existing legal framework.
+As part of the transition period the government has stated that Local Planning Authorities must submit Local Plans for examination no later than December 2026 to be adopted under the existing legal framework.
 The revised timetable takes account of this.